Quirky, characterful house museums in London

 Sir John Soane’s Museum

-Admission is free (donations encouraged), but space is limited—only 90 visitors at a time .
-Aim to visit early or during one of the candlelit “Soane Lates” to glimpse the museum at its most atmospheric.
+Admission is free (donations encouraged), but space is limited to 90 visitors at a time.
+Visit early or book one of the candlelit 'Soane Lates' to see it at its most atmospheric.

 Emery Walker's House

-Emery Walker’s House offers a rare glimpse into an authentic Arts and Crafts interior, preserved almost exactly as it was when Walker lived there.
-A close friend and collaborator of William Morris, Walker played a key role in the private press movement, and the house reflects both his personal aesthetic and his influence on the world of typography.
+Emery Walker’s House sits right by the river in Hammersmith, a small Arts and Crafts interior preserved almost exactly as it was when Walker lived there.
+A close friend and collaborator of William Morris, Walker was key to the private press movement.

 Leighton House Museum

-Leighton House feels like a collision of cultures and centuries, filtered through the eye of a Victorian aesthete.
-Once the home and studio of Frederic Leighton, it’s a museum where interior design, painting, and architectural fantasy are all given equal weight.
+Leighton House feels like a collision of cultures and centuries, but somehow it holds together.
+Once the home and studio of painter Frederic Leighton, the house gives equal weight to interior design, painting, and architectural fantasy.

-A recent renovation has opened up new exhibition rooms, added a staircase and garden café, and preserved the house’s theatrical atmosphere.
+A recent renovation has opened up new exhibition rooms and added a garden café, but the house keeps its theatrical atmosphere intact.

 The Cosmic House

-The Cosmic House is one of London’s most unusual and thought-provoking house museums.
-Designed by architect and theorist Charles Jencks, it’s a rare example of postmodernism that’s both playful and deeply intellectual.
-Inside, swirling geometries, celestial motifs, and philosophical references are built into every detail — from the zodiac-themed floor tiles to the symbolic staircases.
+The Cosmic House is one of London's most unusual house museums - and surprisingly playful for something so intellectually dense.
+Designed by architect and theorist Charles Jencks in the 1980s as his family home, it's a postmodern experiment where swirling geometries, celestial motifs, and philosophical references are built into every surface.

-Designed in the 1980s as Jencks’ family home, it now operates as a museum and research centre.
-Visits are by appointment only and tickets are released in small batches, so it’s best to join the mailing list if you’re hoping to get in.
+The house now operates as a museum and research centre.
+Visits are by appointment only with tickets released in small batches - join the mailing list if you want to get in.

 Sambourne House